Q & A

 Last Summer I got to share everything with the Hudson River.
 I always felt like the river liked when I wrote there.
 It became a part of my stories without me ever having to mention it.
 I shared my thoughts and ideas, and it would listen and give me advice in return.
 It was a very peaceful and brief relationship.

 The other day, I came across the notes that I took that night on June 28th.
 I had written about a bridge I used to walk under in my hometown.
 That bridge had witnessed snapshots of my life and I tried to remember everything that the bridge would remember of me.
 Every scene that transpired while I walked underneath it.
-ThIMG_3937ere weren’t many, but there were some very important ones.
+There weren’t many, but there were some very important ones.

 That bridge saw bits of a young romance.
 It saw two children start to figure out who they were and grow into young adults who thought they knew more than the rest of the world.
 The bridge also saw the frustration and confusion those two kids felt when they figured out that they actually knew less than the rest of the world.
 It saw them realize that no one really knows what they are doing and it helped them learn that anyone who seems to have life figured out is a liar.